Metcalf agrees to three-year contract with Dragons worth 2.3 million

 St George Illawarra are putting ink to paper with the signature of the most-talked about man in the NRL this week.

-Daily Telegraph's Dave Riccio is reporting that the 27-year-old will join the Dragons on a three-year contract worth around $900k per season.
+Daily Telegraph's Dave Riccio first reported that the 27-year-old will join the Dragons on a three-year contract worth around $900k (AUD) per season, confirmed Thursday night via the club's website.

 Currently bottom of the 2026 NRL ladder with a winless record, Metcalf's deal signals the Dragons' intent to reverse their fortunes as quickly as possible, following on from next season's addition of fullback Scott Drinkwater from the North Queensland Cowboys.